Posted by Kasten on 4th May 2021

 Recovering Data

-restore point (this is stored in the object storage system instead of as a non-durable snapshot on the storage system).
-In this case, we will select the default Application Name
+Click on a recent restore point and then select the Exported restore point (this is stored in the object storage system instead of as a non-durable snapshot on the storage system).
+In this case, we will select the default Application Name option to restore in place (Restore as "mysql").
+Leave all other selections as-is, click on Restore, and confirm the action.

 Return to the main dashboard to view the Restore job and verify that it completes successfully.